micro-community/development/design/tenancy.md

 --- | --- | ---
-Auth  | Scopes  | Logical scoping of an account to define is access policy Broker | Exchange | The exchange through which the all routing occurs for a topic Config | Namespace  | Grouping specific configuration for apps or services Store | Database/Table  | The database or table to read/write from Registry | Domain | The domain to which the services belong Router | Network  | The isolated network for a set of services
+Auth  | Scopes  | Logical scoping of an account to define is access policy Broker | Exchange | The exchange through which the all routing occurs for a topic Config | Environment  | The environment specific configuration for apps or services Store | Database/Table  | The database or table to read/write from Registry | Domain | The domain to which the services belong Router | Network  | The isolated network for a set of services